ashishsumanth1/Data-Analysis-/README.md

 This methodology section presents our structured approach to ensure robust and meaningful insights into achieving the project's aims and objectives.

-#### Data Acquisition
-**Source Identification**: The foremost step involved pinpointing a reliable data source.
-The datasets have to be broad and relevant to the study.
-The Office for National Statistics (ONS) website, specifically the URL "[https://www.ons.gov.uk/](https://www.ons.gov.uk/)", was identified as a prime source due to its comprehensive nature and extensive coverage of the Census 2021 data.

-#### Data Pre-processing
-**Preparing and refining the data** is paramount to ensure accuracy in subsequent analysis stages.

-- **Data Cleaning**: The qualification and occupation databases were both essentially in pristine condition, suggesting they had already been cleaned.
-To ensure our research's accuracy, a careful review was conducted to look for any inconsistencies.
-Unnecessary columns were removed, making the dataset more suitable for our analytical goals.

 #### Exploratory Data Analysis (EDA)
 **Data Visualization**: Graphs, plots, and charts were employed to get a preliminary understanding of the data distributions, trends, and patterns.